mark-borg/Mark-Borg.github.io/_posts/2016-11-08-3d-surface-plots-pv-data.md

 Currently, when plotting any 3D surface maps, R does not allow the use of dates and timestamps for the horizontal dimensions (X and Y).

 Thus we need to modify the data, first, to ensure that the dates and timestamps are sampled at regular intervals with no missing date/time ranges.
-Secondly, we must replace the original date and time values with more friendly numeric values.
+Secondly, we must replace (or cast) the original date and time values with more friendly numeric values.

 The following code does this: